6th Grade Vocabulary Words - List 6

 frosty Cold enough to form frost.
 The bitter, frosty morning made her wish she lived closer to the equator. chilly, frigid, icy hot Adjective

-Take a look at other vocabulary lists for Sixth Grade.
+Take a look at other vocabulary lists for sixthgrade.